European Investment Bank

 Debt Financing in 2020

-Iliad Italia is an Italian telecommunications company that provides mobile telecommunication services and smartphone retail.
-It offers a range of prepaid and postpaid voice calling and SMS packages, as well as internet services, all at competitive prices.
-The company operates integrated 2G, 3G, and 4G networks, catering to various customer needs in the rapidly evolving telecommunications market.
+Iliad Italia is an Italian telecommunications company offering mobile telecommunication services.
+It provides prepaid and postpaid voice calling, SMS packages, and internet services with integrated 2G, 3G, and 4G networks.

 Orange is a global telecommunications company, founded in 1991 and headquartered in Paris, France.
 It operates in 30 countries across Europe and Africa, providing mobile and internet services to consumers, and corporate telecommunication services worldwide.
 Through its business arm, Orange Business Services, it caters to large corporates, local authorities, and SMEs, offering a comprehensive range of voice and data, IT, and integrated services.
 Additionally, Orange supports digital innovation through its international network of startup accelerators, Orange Fabs, which provides resources and expertise to startups in the digital space.